 LAKE ASBURY – Developments continue to unfold about Solite, the former aggregate kiln company that ran a reckless operation from the 1950s-1990s off County Road 209-A in the Lake Asbury/Green Cove …

-LAKE ASBURY – Developments continue to unfold about Solite, the former aggregate kiln company that ran a reckless operation from the 1950s-1990s off County Road 209-A in the Lake Asbury/Green Cove Springs area that residents said had no regard for the environment and the community.
+LAKE ASBURY – Developments continue to unfold about Solite, the former aggregate kiln company that ran what residents said was a reckless operation from the 1950s-1990s off County Road 209-A with no regard for the environment and the community.

 Burning jet fuels and other chemicals, hiding barrels and more were part of the daily operation on the large 900-acre property tucked deep in the backwoods of Clay County.